 Do you have a charitable giving plan that aligns with what you value and is tax-efficient?
 With the winter season quickly approaching, it is a good time to clean out your closets and go through your household goods to see what you need and can donate.
 Your donation of goods or clothing may not seem like much, but it can make a difference to an organization that works with individuals or families in need.
 Similarly, year-end giving is another way you can help support your place of worship and favorite non-profit organization in your community.

 Typically, if you make a charitable donation to a qualified charity, you can deduct the contribution if you itemize your deductions.
-However, under the CARES Act, there is the addition of a new charitable deduction up to $300 on your 2020 taxes for your cash donations made to a 501(c)(3) organization even if you don’t itemize and claim the standard deduction.
+However, under the CARES Act, which has been extended for 2021, there is the addition of a new charitable deduction of up to $300 on your taxes for your cash donations made to a 501(c)(3) organization even if you don’t itemize and claim the standard deduction.
 This will be something to keep in mind since many taxpayers now claim the standard deduction instead of itemizing and are no longer able to deduct charitable contributions under tax reform.

 Have you reviewed your taxable investments to see if you have stocks in your portfolio that have gone down in value?
 It is possible to recognize your losses and use them to offset investment winners.
 You may want to consider selling the losing investment and offsetting your losses against any gains you recognized.
 If the losses exceed the gains, you can deduct up to $3,000 on your federal taxes.